 4. Clean protein

-A lack of quality protein throughout the day can cause dips and spikes in your blood sugar, creating a craving storm that will eat any salty or sugary food you can get your hands on.
-No bueno.
+A lack of quality protein throughout the day can cause dips and spikes in your blood sugar, creating a craving storm that will practically stuff salty or sugary foods into your mouth for you.

-What to eat: If you are prone to getting low blood sugar, start with getting 15-25 grams of clean, organic protein such as wild-caught fish, chicken, beef, nuts, and seeds with every meal.
-If you get hangry before the next meal, you didn’t eat enough for your body.
+What to eat: If you are prone to getting low blood sugar, start with getting 15-25 grams of clean, organic protein such as wild-caught fish, pasture-raised chicken, grass-fed beef, and/or organic nuts and seeds with every meal.
+If you get “hangry” before the next meal, you didn’t eat enough protein for your body’s needs.

-Being low in iron will leave you feeling exhausted and craving any sort of energy you can get your hands on.
+Being low in iron will leave you feeling exhausted and craving any sort of energy you can get your hands on – and the quicker the better.

 What to eat: The best and most bioavailable source of iron is grass-fed beef.
 To maximize iron absorption, eat it with a source of vitamin C like leafy greens.

-What to do: Yoga, tai chi, and mindfulness meditation are on my list of ways to Zen out your life.
-Also, because tiredness increases cravings, make sure you are getting at least eight quality hours of sleep at night to be the vibrant balanced soul that you were born to be!
+What to do: Yoga, tai chi, and mindfulness meditation are on my list of ways to zen out your life.
+Also, because being tired increases cravings, make sure you are getting at least eight quality hours of sleep at night to be the vibrant balanced soul that you were born to be.